ElucidataInc/ElMaven/docs/UnlabeledLCMSWorkflow.rst

 Screenshot 34

-The *Export Groups to CSV* option (Insert icon) lets the user save the 'good'/'bad' labels along with the peak table.
+The *Export Groups to CSV* option |export to csv| lets the user save the 'good'/'bad' labels along with the peak table.
 User also has the option to filter out rows that have a certain label while exporting the table.

-*Generate PDF Report* option (Insert icon) saves all EICs with their corresponding bar plots in a PDF file.
+*Generate PDF Report* option |generate pdf| saves all EICs with their corresponding bar plots in a PDF file.

-*Export EICs to Json* option (Insert icon) exports all EICs to a Json file.
+*Export EICs to Json* option |export to json| exports all EICs to a Json file.

 Another option is to export the peak data in .mzroll format that can be directly loaded into El-MAVEN by clicking on the Load *Samples|Projects|Peaks* option in the File menu.
 For this, go to the